Proposal Vote

 Who we are:

-- Run by a small staff and dedicated volunteers
+• Run by a small part-time staff and dedicated volunteers

 What we do:

-Preservation: We care for 12,000+ artifacts, documents, and photos, housed in archival boxes in a climate controlled, secure environment, digitized and accessible in our Carnegie Corner Reference Library.
+Preservation: We care for 12,000+ artifacts, documents, and photos—digitized and accessible in our Carnegie Corner Reference Library.

-Education: From school and scout visits and exhibits to lectures, historic walking tours, and our new Kids Make History Cove, we engage all ages with local history.
-We have awarded scholarships, provided community service hours, and internships.
+Education: From school and scout visits and exhibits, to lectures, walking tours, and our new Kids Make History Cove, we engage all ages with local history.
+We work with several universities as well as Northport High School students to give scholarships, internships, and community service hours.

-Community: We partner with other historic associations, local businesses and groups to support and raise awareness—honoring many with our Icon, Century, and Historic Impact Awards.
+Community: We partner with businesses and local community groups—honoring many with our Icon, Century, and Historic Impact Awards.

 What’s next:

-- Hosting exciting events—including an East Northport agriculture exhibit, a Prohibition Night at the Alcyone Lodge, Annual Garden Tour, and Annual Historic Harbor Tour.
+• Hosting more exciting events—from an East Northport agriculture exhibit to Prohibition Night at Alcyone Lodge

 Terry Reid